 - Low Maintenance: SaaS removes the daily problem of installing, maintaining, and updating software.
 The set-up cost of SaaS is also less in comparison to enterprise software.

 Disadvantages are also the points that users and vendors must keep in mind while using the SaaS:

 - Latency factor: comes due to a variable distance of data between the cloud & the end-user, and hence a possibility of latency may arise while interacting with applications.

 - Internet Connection: is a major issue.
-Without internet connection, SaaS applications are unusable.
+Without an internet connection, SaaS applications are unusable.

-- The SaaS cloud service is not very secure than in-house deployment.
+- The SaaS cloud service is not very secure as in-house deployment.